kodefuguru/chi/readme.md

 #### Parsing

 Use the static parsing methods to safely convert strings.
-There's no need to specify 'out' parameters or catch parsing exceptions.
+There's no need to specify `out` parameters or catch parsing exceptions.

     var result = Maybe.Int(str) | 1;